-Most adults are familiar with the entertainment version of the word “roasting”.
-Roasts are traditionally intended as light-hearted dinners where various guests take turns “roasting” a guest of honor with good-natured jokes at that person’s expense.
-The key here is the phrase “good natured”.
+Most adults are familiar with the entertainment version of the word “roasting.”
+Roasts are traditionally intended as lighthearted dinners where various guests take turns “roasting” a guest of honor with good-natured jokes at that person’s expense.
+The key here is the phrase “good-natured.”
 As we’ve all witnessed, it can get awkward and downright uncomfortable.
-For example, remember Michael Scott getting roasted on The Office, or our current opposing politicians taking shots at one another during a black-tie event in Washington D.C. last year?
-A roast that turns from light-hearted to vicious is becoming all too common.
-Guess who’s catching on?
-Our teenagers.
+A roast that turns from lighthearted to vicious is becoming all too common.
+Guess who’s catching onto it?
+Your teenagers.

 Too Young to Roast

-It all started with the hashtag #ROASTME.
-Teenagers would post a picture or video on a social media channel (i.e. Instagram, YouTube, Twitter, reddit or group text) of themselves with #ROASTME.
-Like a traditional “roast” they were giving consent for people to make funny comments about what they posted.
-However, like most things that are exposed online, the opportunity to post malicious, hurtful comments has gone unchecked and has spiraled out of control.
+It all started with the hashtag #roastme.
+Teenagers would post a picture or video on a social media channel (i.e., Instagram, YouTube, Twitter, Reddit, or a group text) of themselves with that hashtag.
+Like a traditional “roast,” they gave people consent to make funny comments about what they posted.
+However, like most things exposed online, the opportunity to post malicious, hurtful comments have gone unchecked and spiraled out of control.

-Why this is such a dangerous trend is the unimaginable repercussions, which teenagers are often too young to understand.
+This is such a dangerous trend that teenagers are often too young to understand the unimaginable repercussions.